CMTA/CMTAT-Canton/README.md

 ```

 ## 15. FAQ
-### 0. How do I become a token holder in Canton?
+### a.
+How do I become a token holder in Canton?
 Do I need to run a node?
 You do not need to run your own Canton node to be a token holder.

 In practice, a holder is an onboarded **Party** on a Canton participant (often operated by your custodian, issuer, or service provider):